Review in Pictures: Delta SkyClub Seattle

 Delta SkyClub Seattle

-As you enter, there is the reception on your right and a staircase leading up to the mezzanine level.
+As you enter, there is the reception on your right, another little concierge like area on the left and then leading you straight onto the main lounge.
+Also there is a staircase leading up to the mezzanine level.

 The main lounge area opens up on your left and you have the hot buffet station just on the right of the main level..